mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 Let's try::

-  octez-client transfer 1 from alice to bob --dry-run
+  mavkit-client transfer 1 from alice to bob --dry-run

   Fatal error:
     The operation will burn ṁ0.257 which is higher than the configured burn cap (ṁ0).